 Hi I'm Grayson, and I am a Mormon.

-I am mother to a wonderful 21 y.o. son, who lives in South Carolina, and wife to my eternal sweetheart and husband.
+I am mother to a grown son, a U.S. Navy nuke, and a young pitbull, named Dexter the Destroyer Dawg.
+My husband and I married after being friends for 7 years in the singles program at church, and I am eternally grateful for such a loving companion.
 I am the only member of the Church in my extended family.
-I'm a native Texan, and wouldn't want to live anywhere else except Austin, Texas - the best city in the best state in the best country in the world!
+I'm a native Texan, and wouldn't want to live anywhere else except Texas - the best state in the best country in the world!
 I'm an avid, self-taught quilter and love researching my family history.
 Through the help of FamilySearch.org, I have traced my two main lines back to the 1700s.
-I've worked in the Banking and Payments Processing industries for over 25 years in business analysis, project management and product management.
+I've worked in the Banking and Transaction Processing industries for over 30 years in business analysis, project management and product management, and currently work for MasterCard as a business analyst..

 Why I am a Mormon